KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 to the full span of this current,
 even though its function shifts at each layer.
 Spiritual error is not merely personal,
-but archetypal, recursive, and structural in origin.
+but archetypal, recursive, and structural in its root‑condition.
 The current begins in form (IL4),
 embeds into mind (IL3),
 and fractures the soul